JurajKubelka/PharoSprint/README.md

 ![FogBugz integration example](assets/img/fogbugz-integration.png)

+The application does not change case states on FogBugz.
+In means, that developers have to *produce slices* (commit changes) and *resolve* cases independently on the Pharo Sprint App.

 ## Installation

 You can download [the latest image from Bintray](https://bintray.com/jurajkubelka/PharoSprint/build/_latestVersion#files) or install it in the latest Pharo 6 image using: